-A rodeo is a form of entertainment or sport where untrained horses and cattle are used to demonstrate riding and handling skills.
-Events include bronco riding, bull riding, calf roping and steer wrestling.
+A rodeo is a form of entertainment or sport where horses and cattle are used to demonstrate riding and handling skills.
+Events include bronco riding, bull riding, calf roping, team roping and steer wrestling.
 The RSPCA is opposed to rodeos and rodeo schools because of the potential for significant injury, suffering or distress to the animals involved.
+Based on observed behaviour, there is very little evidence that the animals ‘enjoy’ the rodeo experience.
 Rodeos are held in all states and territories in Australia except for the Australian Capital Territory where they are prohibited.

-Based on observed behaviour, there is very little evidence that the animals ‘enjoy’ the rodeo experience.
-Rodeo horses and bulls buck repeatedly as an instinctive reaction to being kicked with spurs and to the tightened flank strap around their sensitive underbelly.
+Rodeo horses and bulls buck repeatedly as an instinctive reaction to being repeatedly kicked with metal spurs and to the tightened flank strap around their sensitive underbelly.
 Horses and cattle are prey animals and their reaction to being ridden in this way is the same as their reaction to being attacked by a predator, a situation where they experience increased fear, stress and panic.
 It is not uncommon to see horses and bulls hurl themselves at solid objects in order to rid themselves of the rider.
 Only when the rider has been thrown or dismounts and the flank straps loosened do they quieten down.
 Also, some ridden animals are so distressed that they then charge the rider on the ground, further demonstrating this very strong fear response.
 A study of bull behaviour at rodeos determined that nearly one third of animals assessed showed signs of distress leading up to the start of bull-riding events and that those who did not react may have either become habituated to the aversive situation or have given up and endure the negative experience .

 Calf roping is effectively banned in two states, Victoria and South Australia, through a mandated minimum body weight of 200 kg for cattle used in rodeos.
 In other states, calves as light as 100 kg can be used for roping and there are no laws prohibiting the use of unweaned or recently weaned calves.

 The RSPCA is opposed to rodeo and rodeo schools.
-However, where rodeos are permitted to be conducted, the RSPCA advocates the adoption of compulsory and enforced animal welfare standards and a registration and licensing system.
-Compliance with compulsory standards for the management, housing and transport of rodeo animals.
+However, where rodeos are permitted, the RSPCA advocates the adoption of compulsory and enforced animal welfare standards through a registration and licensing system which includes management, handling, housing and transport of rodeo animals.
 Attendance by a suitably qualified veterinarian should also be mandatory at all rodeo events to ensure prompt and appropriate veterinary care is provided to animals as required.

 Sinclair M, Keeley T, Lefebvre A, and Phillips C (2016) Behavioural and physiological responses of calves to marshalling and roping in a simulated rodeo event.
 Animals 6(30).